Coors Field: Reputation as a home run-friendly park

+Increased fence height

+In order to combat the concerns of a home run friendly ballpark and to attract free agent pitchers, the Rockies raised two portions of the outfield fences prior to the 2016 season.
+The sections of fence that were raised were specifically chosen to not interfere with the view of the field from the grandstand.
+From right field to center field in front of the bullpens the fence was raised 8 feet 9 inches to a height of 16 feet 6 inches, consistent with the height of the out of town scoreboard.
+In the left field corner the fence was raised five feet to a total height of thirteen feet from the foul pole to the pavilion seating section.

+Analysis after the 2016 season showed that the new fences had very little effect.
+One study showed that the new fences only came into play twenty times; one play changed what would have been a ground rule double into a triple.
+The number of home runs in the 2016 season was actually greater than the 2015 season.
+The new fences had the most effect on right handed batters.

 Notable events

 MLB

 On September 17, 1996, Hideo Nomo of the Los Angeles Dodgers threw the first of his two career no-hit games as the Dodgers won 9–0.
-Nomo's first no-hitter at Coors Field is of special note due to the park's overwhelming hitter-friendly reputation (before the usage of the humidors, even), it being the only one thrown there through the 2020 season, as well as Nomo pitching for the visiting team; while still a fairly new park at the time, the Rockies started out in the similarly elevated Mile High Stadium and would naturally be more accustomed to Coors Field's nuances such as the larger fielding area as it is their home field.
+Nomo's first no-hitter at Coors Field is of special note due to the park's overwhelming hitter-friendly reputation (before the usage of the humidors, even), it being the only one thrown there through the 2024 season, as well as Nomo pitching for the visiting team; while still a fairly new park at the time, the Rockies started out in the similarly elevated Mile High Stadium and would naturally be more accustomed to Coors Field's nuances such as the larger fielding area as it is their home field.

 The 1998 and 2021 Major League Baseball All-Star Games took place in Coors Field.

-In 2011, a man fell to his death when he was attempting to slide down a stair railing during the 7th inning of a Rockies-Diamondbacks game.
+In 2011, a man fell to his death when he was attempting to slide down a stair railing during the 7th inning of a Rockies–Diamondbacks game.

 On April 23, 2013, Rockies and Braves played in the coldest game since MLB began tracking game time temperature in 1991, at 23 °F.

-There have been ten 1–0 games in Coors Field history, through the 2018 season.
-The first 1–0 game at Coors Field was on July 9, 2005, meaning all ten games have occurred since Major League Baseball allowed the Rockies to start using a humidor on May 15, 2002:
+There have been eleven 1–0 games in Coors Field history, through April 6, 2023.
+The first 1–0 game at Coors Field was on July 9, 2005, meaning all eleven games have occurred since Major League Baseball allowed the Rockies to start using a humidor on May 15, 2002: